meteor/react-packages/docs/tutorial.md

 }
 ```

 JSX is a special file format that React developers use which lets you embed snippets of HTML-like markup inside your JavaScript.
 This markup is compiled to regular JavaScript code by Meteor.
-[Read more about JSX here.](http://buildwithreact.com/tutorial/jsx)
+[Read more about JSX here.](jsx.md)

 In this file we just created, we have defined a React component with `createClass` and then rendered it to the `<body>` element of the page.
 If you run your app, you will see the text `Hello world!` displayed on the screen, indicating that you have successfully compiled and run an app with Meteor and React.
+Congratulations!

 Read on to see how to use Meteor data in your component.

 ## Step 3: Displaying reactive data